-And, if the size of the cluster is large, the space on the disk will be wasted.
+And, if the cluster size is large, the space on the disk will be wasted.

 Hence, there is no absolute benchmark for setting the size of the allocation unit.
-If the size of the files you wish to store on the drive is large then a large cluster size is recommended.
+If the size of the files you wish to store on the drive is large, then a large cluster size is recommended.
 This will also increase the speed with which the drive will perform.
-If you are planning to store smaller sized files than a small cluster size will do the deed.
+If you plan to store smaller-sized files, a small cluster size will do the deed.
 It will preserve the space on the disk.

 Note: Formatting a drive into any file system comes with a catch.
-If the formatting is done in an improper way or if the process faces some kind of interruption, you may lose the data on your drive.
+If the formatting is done improperly or the process is interrupted, you may lose the data on your drive.